pndang/pndang.github.io/experience.md

 Company website: [Deloitte Business Consulting & Services](https://www2.deloitte.com/global/en/services/consulting-deloitte.html)

-A selective data science mentorship program jointly organized by Deloitte and the Halicioglu Data Science Institute
+A data science mentorship program jointly organized by Deloitte and the Halicioglu Data Science Institute

-- Accepted into the program primarily targeting sophomores and juniors as one of few freshmen participants
+- Utilized ARIMA models to generate employment metric forecasts and predict market behaviors due to Covid-19
+- Conducted in-depth analysis to extract actionable insights uding multiple linear regression, exploratory data analysis (EDA), and visualization
 - Collaborated closely with a dedicated mentor from Deloitte, receiving personalized guidance and support on a weekly basis
-- Utilized ARIMA models in R to generate employment metric forecasts
-- Conducted in-depth analysis using both Excel and Python, employing multiple linear regression, exploratory data analysis (EDA), and data visualization to extract actionable insights
-- Effectively communicated findings to diverse audiences, including non-technical attendees comprising HDSI students, advisors, and Deloitte practitioners, including analysts, managers, and specialists.
+- Presented findings to an audience of Deloitte practitioners and advisors from the Halicioglu Data Science Institute

 Assumed a leadership position within the project group, taking charge of task assignments, scheduling meetings, and cultivating a cohesive project story when our team needed leadership; fostering a positive, motivated team environment, and on-time delivery